smilefocal/smob-auth-1/README.md

 # SESC Mobile

-This is my submission of the authentication module for the official mobile application of Strathmore SESC.
+Submission of the authentication module for the official mobile application of Strathmore SESC.

 ## Getting Started